younes778/MVVM_Example/README.md

-This Project is implemented using MVVM architecture with the new android database RoomDB
+This Project is a sample app demonstrating a banch of recent Android technologies like:
+- MVVM architecture
+- RoomDB database
+- Retrofit web services API
+- Unit Testing